 St. Petersburg Child Sexual Abuse Lawyer

-Unfortunately, sexual abuse is a common crime since it may occur in many forms and among kids of different ages.
-Not all victims report the matter due to threats and fear of shame.
-Others may also not understand that specific actions count as abuse.
-If your child is a victim of sexual abuse, you could file a lawsuit against the liable party.
+Sadly, child sexual abuse is a common crime that may occur in many forms and among kids of all ages.
+Not all survivors report the abuse due to threats or fear and shame.
+Others also may not understand that specific actions count as abuse.
+If your child is a sexual abuse victim, you could file a lawsuit against the liable party and receive financial compensation that could help your child recover from their horrendous experience.

 What Is Child Sexual Abuse?

-Children cannot legally consent to sexual activities since they might not fully understand them.
+Children under the age of 18 cannot consent to sexual activities because they don't possess the legal capacity to fully understand them.
 They may also lack insights into the effects of such actions on their body or mental health.
 Due to these aspects, any sexual act involving a minor is sexual abuse.

 While consent refers to agreeing to something voluntarily, this concept is more profound in legal terms.
-According to Florida sex crime laws, any person under 18 years cannot agree to sex under any circumstance.
-The only exemption is under Florida Statutes § 794.05, when a teenager of 16 or 17 years engages in sexual activity with a partner below 23 years.
+According to Florida sex crime laws, any person under 18 years old cannot agree to sex under any circumstance.
+The only exception is described in Florida Statutes § 794.05 when a teenager of 16 or 17 years engages in sexual activity with a partner below 23 years.

-Child sexual abuse exists in many forms, which may be easily noticeable or not.
-Such a crime may occur when an abuser exposes their body to a minor.
+Child sexual abuse exists in many forms, which may be easily recognizable or not.
+These crimes may occur when an abuser exposes their body to a minor.
 It may also happen when they send sexual text messages or use certain words in an online interaction or phone call.

 Another prevalent form of sexual abuse is fondling a child's body.
 This aspect refers to when an abuser touches a child for sexual gain or arousal.
-RAINN states that more actions that may constitute sexual abuse are:
+RAINN clarifies other actions that may constitute sexual abuse, including:

 • Penetrative sex with a minor